-^{} The conception of the juxtaposition of different, infinitely extended regions of space (Raumgebiete) necessarily presupposes the conception of the next higher region of space.
-Thus a two-dimensional being could indeed conceive any number of parallel infinite straight lines; that is, infinitely extended spaces (Raumgebiete) of one dimension, but the infinite plane in which it moves, as we with our bodies in the infinitely extended three-dimensional space, could represent to itself only once, although we, as three-dimensional beings, know that there can be any number of infinitely extended parallel planes, which according to a perpendicular direction, that is, according to the third dimension, can be arranged in juxtaposition.
-All these planes would represent infinitely extended two-dimensional worlds, whose occurrences in each region of space are completely separated from those in another.
-If, however, under certain anomalous conditions, a two-dimensional being of the one plane were causally connected with more two-dimensional beings of another plane, so that these beings by movements according to the third dimension could produce effects in the two-dimensional region of the first plane, this would seem just as wonderful to the moving beings in the latter as do to us the effects witnessed in the neighbourhood of Mr Slade.

-know that there are infinitely many perpendiculars (Normale) to a straight line in space, which collectively form the two-dimensional geometrical place of the perpendicular plane of that straight line.
-Analogously, we can conceive only one perpendicular to a plane; a being of four dimensions would, however, be able to conceive infinitely many perpendiculars to a plane, collectively forming the three-dimensional place which in the fourth dimension stands perpendicular to that plane.
+\ddagger The conception of the juxtaposition of different, infinitely-extended regions of space (Raumgebiele) necessarily presupposes the conception of the next higher region of space.
+Thus a two-dimensional being could indeed conceive any number of parallel infinite straight lines; that is, infinitely extended spaces (Laum gebiete) of one dimension, but the infinite plane in which it moves, as we with our bodies in the infinitely extended three-dimensional space, could represent to itself only once, although we, as three-dimensional beings, know that there can be any number of infinitely-extended parallel planes, which according a perpendicular direction, that is, according to the third dimension, can be arranged necessarily invisible to us, for these beings the interior of a figure of three-dimensional space, enclosed on all sides, is just as easily accessible as is to us, three-dimensional beings, the interior of a surface enclosed on all sides by a line - a two-dimensional figure.
+A two-dimensional being can represent to itself a straight line with only one perpendicular (Normale) in the respective two-dimensional regions of space (to which it belongs phenomenally).
+We, on the contrary, as three-dimensional beings, know that there are infinitely many perpendiculars (Normale) to a straight line in space, which collectively form the two-dimensional geometrical place of the perpendicular plane of that straight line.
+Analogously, we can conceive only one perpendicular to a plane; a being of four dimensions would, however, be able to conceive infinitely many perpendiculars to a plane, collectively forming the threedimensional place which in the fourth dimension stands perpendicular to that plane.
 By our nature as three-dimensional beings we could form for ourselves no representation of these space relations, although we are in the position to discover ideally (begrifflich), by analogy, the possibility of their real existence.
 The reality of their existence can only be disclosed through facts of observation.